 Serum copper, zinc, and free copper (copper not bound to proteins) are essential to evaluate copper status.
-Hair Tissue Mineral Analysis is great for many things, but it’s a half analysis and not good for determining copper toxicity is not one of them.
+Hair Tissue Mineral Analysis is great for many things, but it’s a half analysis and not good for determining copper toxicity.

 I want to save women with breast cancer.
 If you are one or know one, I’m here to help answer the questions and provide solutions that are often overlooked.

 Baylin, S.B.
 (2005, December).
 DNA methylation and gene silencing in cancer.